 Q2.
 Who can apply for the California Dream Act?

 Students who live in California and meet the eligibility requirements for a non-resident exemption, as well as students who have a U Visa or TPS status, can use the California Dream Act application (CADAA).
 Similarly, students without Social Security Numbers or students who have lost DACA status (or never applied for DACA), may still be eligible.
-The full language of the law and eligibility requirements is stated in CA Education Code 68130.5

 Q3.
-What is the difference between the FAFSA and the California Dream Act application?
+What is the difference between the FAFSA and the California Dream Act Application?